 Intent/Clarification: Endarterectomy is a surgical procedure to remove the atheromatous plaque material, or blockage, in the lining of an artery constricted by the buildup of soft/hardening deposits.
-It is carried out by separating (peeling) the plaque from the arterial wall.
+It is carried out by separating (peeling) the plaque

 Definition: Indicate whether an eighth Coronary Artery Bypass graft was done.